Jacin21/Product_Alternates/README.md

 # Product_Alternates

-# Help shoppers find product “alternates”
+# Help shoppers find product alternates

 When you go shopping, you may have noticed that some of the products are available in “alternate choices” of colors, prints, etc.